MRazaKazmi/Data-Warehoused/README.md

 ### Future Cases:

-1. If the data from the sources increase by 100x it would not have an impact on the data pipeline as it ingests data from APIs on a schedule.
+1. If the data from the sources increase by 100x it would not have an impact on the data pipeline as Redshift is capable of scaling to incorporate massive datasets for read-heavy workloads.
+If however we had write-heavy workloads we would use a NoSQL database for scaling to incorporate massive datasets.
+For a read-heavy workload in Redshift, data may be partitioned by date.
-2. If the pipelines were run daily it would have no significant impact on the data pipeline
+2. If the pipelines were run daily it would have no significant impact on the data pipeline because it is already scheduled to run daily; the only change which needs to be made is to specify 7am to the scheduler.
-3. If the data warehouse was accessed by 100+ people it would have no major impact on the data pipeline because Redshift by design can handle a large number of reads.
+3. If the data warehouse was accessed by 100+ people it would have no major impact on the data pipeline because Redshift by design can handle it due to its auto-scaling capability to increase its clusters and meet concurrency needs.